How Many Oil Field Workers Are Injured in Wyoming?

 4. Fall Injuries

-Many oil and gas workers need to work high up off the ground, which definitely increases the risks that a worker could fall off a platform or other elevated equipment.
+Many oil and gas workers need to work high up off the ground, which increases the risk that a worker could fall off a platform or other elevated equipment.

 When they land, they can suffer devastating, life-altering injuries.
 Federal regulations provide strict guidelines that employers must follow to minimize falls, but fall fatalities continue to occur.